fossas/fossa-cli/docs/references/strategies/languages/python/setuptools.md

 ### Installed packages

-For the CLI to detect transitives dependencies for packages specified in a `setup.py` or `setup.cfg` file's `install_requires` field, certain conditions must be met.
+For the CLI to detect transitives dependencies for packages specified in a `setup.py` file's `install_requires` field, certain conditions must be met.
 The packages must be installed with command similar to `pip install .`.
 The packages should be installed within a virtual environment, ensuring a clean and isolated environment.
 Subsequently, the CLI should be executed with the same environment.
 Finally, the environment should include both `python` and `pip`.
 The CLI will naively scan a setuptools configuration file for a `name` attribute, and attempt to match the name with an installed package.
 If the name matches an installed package, the